ranfysvalle02/prompt-injection-demo/README.md

 3. **Misleading Outputs:** An attacker could also use prompt injection to generate misleading or false information.
 For instance, in an AI that generates news articles, an attacker might input a prompt that leads the AI to generate a false news story, potentially spreading misinformation.

-# Understanding and Mitigating Prompt Injection in AI Systems

-Artificial Intelligence (AI) has revolutionized numerous industries, offering automation and efficiency at unprecedented levels.
-However, as AI systems become more sophisticated and integrated into our daily lives, they also become targets for exploitation.
-One such vulnerability is prompt injection, a technique that can manipulate AI systems to behave in unintended ways.
-This blog post will delve into what prompt injection is, how it can be exploited, and how to defend against it.

 ## What is Prompt Injection?

 Prompt injection is a form of attack where a malicious user manipulates the input or "prompt" given to an AI system, with the aim of causing the system to generate an undesired output.
 This could involve tricking the AI into revealing sensitive information, executing harmful commands, or producing misleading results.